SusiShushii/7K-Guild-OCR-Manager/README.md

 ============================================
         Guild OCR Tool – Main Menu
 ============================================
 1) Boss Guild OCR
+   (Generates Excel reports from folders/boss_guild/<boss_name>/
+   → output/boss_guild/excel and boss_guild_graphs)
 2) Castle OCR
+   (Generates Excel reports from folders/castles/<castle_name>/
+   → output/castle/excel and castle_graphs)
 3) Boss Guild Growth Report
+   (Generates Excel growth reports from existing JSON data in
+   output/boss_guild/json → output/boss_guild/growth.
+   The system automatically compares data by date, determines which record is earlier and later,
+   and calculates the damage growth rate or decrease for each member.)
 4) Castle Growth Report
+   (Generates Excel growth reports from existing JSON data in
+   output/castle/json → output/castle/growth.
+   The system automatically compares data by date, determines which record is earlier and later,
+   and calculates the growth or decrease rate for each member.)
 0) Exit
 ============================================